Race walking at the Summer Olympics

 The Olympic records in racewalking were all broken at the 2012 London Olympics.
-In the 20 km walk Chen Ding holds the men's record of 1:18:46 hours, while Elena Lashmanova holds the women's mark of 1:25:02 hours.
+In the 20 km walk Chen Ding holds the men's record of 1:18:46 hours, while Elena Lashmanova held the women's mark of 1:25:02 hours until she was disqualified for doping in 2021.
 The men's 50 km record is 3:36:53 hours, set by Jared Tallent.
-Lashmanova's time was a world record – the first and so far only time a world record in racewalking has been set at an Olympic Games.
 Robert Korzeniowski is the most successful Olympic racewalker, having won the 50 km three times as well as the 20 km walk.
 Three other athletes have won four Olympic walk medals: Ugo Frigerio won three gold medals and a bronze in early competitions, Volodymyr Holubnychy won two 20 km walk titles as well as a silver and a bronze, and Jared Tallent won a gold medal in the 50 km along with two silver and a bronze.

 The 1906 Intercalated Games, now not considered an official Olympic event, was the first venue for racewalking under the Olympic banner.
 Poor technique and judging significantly affected the 1500 m walk event, to the point where a rematch over 3000 m was added at short notice and judged by Constantine I of Greece.

 Race walking has been particularly affected by doping, with many Russian world and Olympic champions testing positive for banned performance-enhancing drugs.